Achievable logoAchievable logo

 • Environmental opportunities (e.g., using sustainable technology)

-Social considerations primarily focus on an investment’s relationship with people and human rights.
+Social considerations focus on how a company relates to people and human rights.
 MSCI considers the following factors when assigning a social score:

 • Human capital (e.g., health & safety)